aishikamidder05/aishikamidder05/README.md

 ## About Me:  :alien:
 I am a CS undergraduate at **National Institute of Technology, Durgapur, India**. </br>
-Working as a Front-end Developer at **CCA**, a non-profit tech organisation of our institute.
+Working as a Developer at **CCA**, a non-profit tech organisation of our institute.

 I love learning new technologies and contributing to open source.
 Recently enjoying problem solving as well.

 I am currently working on something cool. :shipit:  </br>
-Currently learning AR and Django. 🌱

 ## How to reach me
 :pencil:  You can also find me writing at [Medium](https://medium.com/@aishikamidder) </br>